jay-johnson/spylunking/docs/source/index.rst

 Spylunking - Splunk + Python Logging
 ------------------------------------

+Drill down into your logs with an integrated, colorized logger and search tools set up with the included Splunk docker sandbox.

 This documentation is for the `Spylunking project <https://github.com/jay-johnson/spylunking>`__.
-This project is a guide for showing how to build a python logger to publish logs to splunk over the HEC interface.
-It also includes demonstrations, debugging and integration tools.

-This repository is a demo on how to run a local docker splunk container and hook up to the Splunk HEC REST API during the logger's initialization.
-It supports using previously-shared tokens or logging in using user and password as environment variables.
+This repository is an example on using the Splunk HEC REST API running in a docker container with a python logger.
+It supports using previously-shared Splunk tokens or logging in using user and password as arguments or environment variables.

-Here's what your logs can look like in Splunk's web app:
+This project holds a Splunk-ready python logger with search tools for quickly finding logs published to the included Splunk docker sandbox.
+Here's what your logs can look like using spylunking with the included, docker Splunk web app:

 .. image:: https://imgur.com/SUdcyWf.png
     :alt: Splunk web app python logs from the Spylunking test app